Explaining the spread in measurement of PDMS elastic properties: influence of test method and curing protocol: Conclusions

+The limitations of testing make it challenging to characterize the composition-property relationship of SYLGARD 184.
+This difficulty is further accentuated by the inconsistency of fabrication conditions and reporting of curing protocols.
+At present, cure schedules ranged widely between researchers with very little overlap if the authors were not currently or historically from the same research group.
+Of utmost importance is fully reporting \orange{the cure schedule and preparation method}, as well as timing between cure and test.
+Unifying how PDMS is cured to obtain well characterized responses could help to enhance data comparisons and reliability.
+Hence, we would propose three temperatures for PDMS where control of mechanical properties is desired: a $25^\circ$C room temperature, a ``moderate'' $60 ^\circ$C at or below the glass transition temperature of plastics commonly used in additive manufacturing, and a ``hot'' $100^\circ$C for rapid curing.
+Curing times may vary depending on sample geometry.

-Each researcher has unique needs for their research, and not each mechanical testing method is possible for a given sample.
-However, by noting the current discrepancies in literature and advocating additional attention is focused on consistency and comparisons to the full body of literature going forward (not selected works that happen to align with ones results), we anticipate better agreement in measured mechanical properties is easily attainable if the community decides it is important.
+Each researcher has unique needs and capabilities for their research, and not each mechanical testing method is possible for a given sample.
+As soft materials research continues to expand into more complex and biological systems that present additional challenges for reproducible measurements, building agreement around common synthetic soft materials is worthwhile for the community.
+By noting the current discrepancies in literature on PDMS and by advocating that work going forward place a greater emphasis on consistency and comparison to the full body of literature (not selected works that happen to align with ones results), we anticipate better agreement in measured mechanical properties is easily attainable and hope that this manuscript motivates this as a community goal.